wolffg/tf-tutorial/install-mac-docker.md

 #### Installing and Running the TensorFlow Image

-On OS X, if you have not already, run the Docker for Mac App, usually found in `/Applications/Docker`, and which looks like this:
+On OS X, if you have not already, run the Docker for Mac app, usually placed in `/Applications/`, and which looks like this:

 ![Docker For Mac Icon](images/docker-for-mac.png)

-There will be a long pause as the Docker service starts.
+There may be a long pause as the Docker service starts.

 If you click on the whale icon in your toolbar, you should eventually see a green light and "Docker is running".